 Let’s dive into the two main requirements for offering health insurance to your part-time employees in the sections below.

 According to the ACA, employers must consistently offer healthcare benefits to all similarly situated employees.
 This means an employer can’t provide health insurance to one part-time worker but deny medical coverage to another part-time employee working the same number of hours and the same type of job.

 Employers should create a written document within their company policy guidelines detailing part-time employee eligibility requirements for health insurance.
 Individual businesses can set their own eligibility regulations if they’re clearly articulated and applied consistently.

 Insurance companies have different rules around offering health insurance to part-time employees.
 Some insurers have policies that allow offering health insurance to part-time workers, while others prohibit it.
 That’s why checking with your insurance carrier before providing your part-time workers with health coverage is essential.

 Additionally, some insurance companies have minimum participation requirements for their health insurance policies.
 This means that out of all the eligible employees you offer your medical plan, a minimum percentage of them must purchase and use it.

 If you offer health insurance to your part-time employees, you must include them in your participation rate calculations.
 This number is essential for employers to know so they can meet their policy’s minimum participation rate according to the insurance carrier's guidelines.

 How employers can offer a health benefit to their part-time employees

-Below we’ll go over two healthcare benefits options for employers of all sizes that are rising in popularity—health reimbursement arrangements (HRAs) and health stipends.
+Luckily, there are cost-effective health benefit options for both your full- and part-time employees' healthcare needs.
+Below are two healthcare benefits options for employers of all sizes that are rising in popularity—health reimbursement arrangements (HRAs) and health stipends.